-Day 3, Georgetown to Iwokrama River: After an early breakfast at our hotel, we will transfer to nearby Ogle Airport where we will catch a flight (by small aircraft) to the Amerindian village of Fairview.
-From here we will take a 10-minute transfer to Iwokrama River Lodge.
+Day 3, Georgetown to Iwokrama River Lodge, after an early breakfast at our hotel, we will transfer to Ogle Airport to connect with our schedule flight to Iwokrama River Lodge.
+The flight to Iwokrama takes approximately 45 minutes to 1 hour.
+Our plane will fly to the Amerindian village of Fair View, then a 5-minute drive to the Lodge.

 The Iwokrama Rainforest, a vast wilderness of one million acres, is a protected area that was established in 1996 as the Iwokrama International Centre for Rainforest Conservation and Development.
 The Iwokrama Forest is in the heart of one of four last untouched tropical forests of the world - The Guiana Shield of North-Eastern South America.
 Iwokrama was established as a living laboratory for tropical forest management because the unsustainable utilization of these forests will result in the extinction of half the world's plant and animal species and unknown changes to global climate.
-This is a protected area with a difference - the full involvement of people.
+This is a protected area with a difference the full involvement of people.
 Iwokrama is exceptional among conservation organizations because it joins with local people in every aspect of its work.
 From research to business, Iwokrama ensures local economic and social benefits from forest use and conservation.
 The Forest is in the homeland of the Makushi people, who have lived here and used the forest for thousands of years.
 People are a vital part of the ecosystem, and the success of Iwokrama relies on the ownership of local people and the combined skills of specialists and communities.
-Iwokrama does what so many International conventions have acknowledged as best practice.
-It has begun conservation locally and integrated conservation into national development.
+Iwokrama does what so many